Zillorz/streamyfin/README.md

-Go to Actions, Artifacts and unzip app-release for the apk file of the latest commit.
+### Go to Actions, Artifacts and unzip app-release for the apk file of the latest commit.

+## Original README

 # 📺 Streamyfin